Changissnz/selfinterest/README.md

-submit their arbitrary potential for the forms that push them towards at least acting, if not also thinking, like an automatic agent, such that their impulses have been detached from their self and re-engineered back into their self for the automatic action, and additionally for the automatic thought, versus the local scale of individual independence.
+submit their arbitrary potential for the forms that push them towards at least acting, if not also thinking, like an automatic agent, such that their impulses have been detached from their self and re-engineered back into their self for the automatic action and additionally for the automatic thought, versus the local scale of individual independence.
 This is a classic example of the question on what the definitive traits for humanity are when there are practices such as these, officially documented ever since the Second Industrial Revolution.
 The matter of scale cannot fully enable individual divergence as the representative cause.
-The individual has to value their differing self-interest more.
-Not only that, but the individual has to break free from all of those artificial axioms placed onto them, to "transcend" the system that they may so despise.
-The individual must manifest a growth in their doubt of the humility typically ascribed to taking part in the shared cause of being one with the masses, and one for the mass cause of production or ideology, and to devalue those causes that make them faceless and ruins their time for lofty thoughts.
+The unwilling individual has to value their differing self-interest more.
+Not only that, but the unwilling individual has to break free from all of those artificial axioms placed onto them, to "transcend" the system that they may so despise.
+The individual must manifest a growth in their doubt of the humility typically ascribed to taking part in the shared cause of being one with the masses, and one for the mass cause of production or ideology, and to devalue those causes that made them faceless and ruined their time for lofty thoughts.
 Uniformity over the personal expression.
 Recitation instead of independent and forthright interpretation.
 These are some ways in which self-interest clearly works as a force for the striving of the human to be an automatic